joelcorey/salem-bus-backend/README.md

 ## Updated user stories
+This is the back end for the Salem Bus web app.
-See https://github.com/joelcorey/salem-bus-frontend/blob/master/README.md for primary user stories
+See https://github.com/joelcorey/salem-bus-frontend/blob/master/README.md for primary user stories.

 ## End points:
 - /api/stops